include-dcc/include-dbt-sandbox/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

+Please check all of the items below before merging this pull request.
+If an item in the list below does not need to be completed, please indicate the reason why.

 - [ ] I ensured that all tables have proper source and ref definitions
 - [ ] I Defined {{ config(schema=[schema name], tags = [list, of, tags]) }} at
       the start of each script